CristiSavca/NeighborhoodLibrary/README.md

-The code snippet below is interesting because it converts a user-inputted string into an integer directly inside the brackets of books[] to be used as an index, then accesses the .checkOut(name) method of said book on the same line, passing a new user-input "name" as a parameter.
+The code snippet below is interesting because it converts a user-inputted string into an integer directly inside the brackets of books[] to be used as an index, then accesses the .checkOut(name) method of said book on the same line, passing a new user-inputted "name" as a parameter.

 ```
 String input = scanner.nextLine();